Holy Days of Obligation for the year 2021 including Mass times

-On the thirteenth day of May will be the Ascension of our Lord Jesus Christ.]
+On the twenty-sixth day of May will be the Ascension of our Lord Jesus Christ.]

 [In those places where the Ascension is transferred to the Seventh Sunday of Easter:

-On the sixteenth day of May will be the Ascension of our Lord Jesus Christ.]
+On the twenty-ninth day of May will be the Ascension of our Lord Jesus Christ.]

-On the twenty-third day of May, the feast of Pentecost.
+On the fifth day of June, the feast of Pentecost.

-On the third/sixth day of June, the feast of the Most Holy Body and Blood of Christ.
+On the sixteenth/nineteenth day of June, the feast of the Most Holy Body and Blood of Christ.

-On the twenty-eighth day of November, the First Sunday of the Advent of our Lord Jesus Christ,
+On the twenty-seventh day of November, the First Sunday of the Advent of our Lord Jesus Christ,

 to whom is honor and glory for ever and ever.